shonejj/ci4_crud/README.md

 # ci4_crud
 crud operation with codeiginator 4 .

-i have attached the demo db in the repostary for this project .
+i have attached the demo db , modules , and view files in the repostary for this project .

 create a folder inside public as follows for the images to be uploaded :